 Side effects that can be caused by dangerous drugs can include:

 A plaintiff’s life can be greatly impacted by any of these side effects.
 When these harms are caused by a negligent drug manufacturer, they should be held responsible for their actions.
-Our team knows the big drug company playbook and how to fight back against their tactics.
+Our Melbourne dangerous medication attorneys know the big drug company playbook and how to fight back against their tactics.

 A pharmaceutical company is considered negligent when it does not fulfil every required procedure to ensure a drug is safe and will act as expected.
 This might occur when: